 As soon as you enter the overland border into Cambodia, children will walk with you and offer you an umbrella for the shade in exchange for a small fee.

-To Thailand – From Siem Reap to Poipet is 7 hours by bus then 3 hours to Bangkok.
+Cambodia To Thailand – You can travel from Thailand to Cambodia by road and vice versa.
+From Siem Reap to Poipet (the Thailand Cambodia border) is 7 hours by bus then 3 hours to Bangkok.
 Be careful about having to pay extra by a fake embassy here.

-To Vietnam – From Phnom Penh to Ho Chi Minh City by bus in 6 hours for £10.
+Cambodia To Vietnam – If you are planning to solo travel Vietnam and Cambodia, from Phnom Penh to Ho Chi Minh City by bus in 6 hours for £10.
 There are also comfortable buses such as Giant Ibis which cost more but you get free water and snacks.

-To Laos – Phnom Penh to Stung Treng (via bus or taxi) then a ferry (£3) or bus to the road border crossing.
+Cambodia To Laos – Travel from Cambodia to Laos from Phnom Penh to Stung Treng (via bus or taxi) then a ferry (£3) or bus to the road border crossing.

-To Burma – Fly from Siem Reap to Yangon.
+Cambodia To Myanmar – Fly from Siem Reap to Yangon.